-These programs are quite crucial for your employees because it helps them to enjoy their work which brings the best out in them.
-When your employees perform at their peak, it elevates the performance levels of your organization, thus, improving the bottom-line.
+These programs are crucial for your employees because it helps to bring the best in them.
+When your employees perform at their peak, it improves performance.
+Thus, improving the bottom line of the organization.

-Before taking steps to establish a coaching program first, you need to have a brief understanding of what employee coaching is exactly.
+Before establishing a coaching program, you need to have a brief understanding of what employee coaching is.

 What is Employee Coaching?

 Employee coaching can be defined as helping or guiding someone to achieve their goals and objectives without hampering their morale.
-It focuses on understanding and identifying the needs, targeting realistic goals, and planning better performance in the long run.
+It focuses on-

-Employee coaching programs holistically help employees develop their skills to become more productive and proficient in performing their tasks.
-It is a collaborative practice that happens between a manager and employee solely focusing on goals, room for improvements, and strategic steps to achieve success consistently.
+Employee coaching programs help employees develop their skills to become more proficient in their job.
+It is a collaborative practice between a manager and an employee.

 Steps to create an effective employee coaching program